Azure/aks-engine/docs/topics/scale.md

 ### What version of aks-engine should I use to run `aks-engine scale` operations?

 As a general rule, we recommend that the latest released version of AKS Engine be used to scale out node pools.
 This is because the latest released version will have recent security updates and bug fixes to the OS layer, as well as critical system components like the container runtime.
-This may yield a heterogeneous node pool, but those differences should not produce functional regressions; rather, they will ensure that a higher proportion of nodes in that pool are running the latest, validated bits.
+This may yield a heterogeneous node pool, but those differences should not introduce functional regressions; rather, they will ensure that a higher proportion of nodes in that pool are running the latest, validated bits.
 For example, here's an overview of a cluster originally built with 2 nodes in the pool "agentpool1" from `aks-engine` version `v0.52.1`, and then scaled out to 10 nodes using `aks-engine` v0.56.0:

 ```
 $ kubectl get nodes -o wide